 Schools sending participants will be asked to provide in-house coaching to support the professional development of participants through the programme and the completion of their school improvement project.

-STSA is offering an in-house senior leadership programme Leading with Impact, designed and delivered by Slough Headteachers and SLT to prepare staff in our schools for senior leadership.
+Leading with Impact is a programme designed and delivered by Slough Headteachers and SLT to prepare staff in our schools for senior leadership.
 It is a one-year programme which will begin in January 2021 and is for primary and secondary teachers.

-- to promote leadership learning and collaboration across SASH schools in order to enhance the education for secondary students in Slough.
+- To promote leadership learning and collaboration across Slough schools in order to enhance the education for children in Slough.

 - leaders who are ready, willing and able to take on additional whole-school challenges (the ‘WHY’)